➤ Meet and greet at Murmansk airportOR, if you're in extended trip with us

 ➤ Transfer to airport and fly to Murmansk

 ➤ Transfer to your hotel, luggage drop off

 ➤ Hotel check-in in due time

-➤ Northern lights hunt
+➤ Midnight Northern lights Hunt

 Arrive Murmansk.
 Meet & greet at the airport, transfer to your hotel.
 Optional: Murmansk city tour.
 Murmansk is the largest city in the world north of the Arctic Circle.
 Founded in 1915 as a supply port in You may with to visit the museum of ice-breaker “Lenin”, the first nuclear ice-breaker in the world!
 Murmansk played an important role as a Russian trade link with the Allies during the Second World War II.
 Various supplies were brought to the city with the help of the Arctic convoys.
 Murmansk was heavily damaged during the war.
 It was restored at the beginning of the 1950ies.

 Evening free at leisure as we prepare to the Northern Lights Midnight Hunt and adventure.
 In good conditions, it might be possible to observe northern lights in Murmansk city itself.
 However, we drive off the town to the tundra for better viewing (where city lights do not interfere) and to high hills most know for the best Aurora viewing.
 The exact date of the trip will be advised by your guide and is subject to a current and best Northern Lights forecast.
 We depart for our Northern Lights Hunt at about 10:00 pm but the the exact time will be advises by the guide.